-Correctly responding to items using the multiple-selection format is more challenging than singleselection multiple choice items, as students must determine not only the relationship between a response and the item stem but also the relationships among the response options (Baghaei & Dourakhshan, 2016).
+Correctly responding to items using the multiple-selection format is more challenging than single-selection multiple choice items, as students must determine not only the relationship between a response and the item stem, but also the relationships among the response options (Baghaei & Dourakhshan, 2016).
 The item in Exhibit 3.18 specifically asks students to select two correct response options that are textual evidence supporting an inference stated in the stem.
 Using a multiple-selection multiple choice item format allows for the assessment of student recognition that multiple pieces of evidence support key ideas in a text.
-In this Grade 12 Smarter Balanced item associated with a Science context, students are asked to determine which two pieces of textual evidence support an inference provided in the stem.

 Exhibit 3.18.
-Selected Response Example: Multiple-Selection Multiple Choice Item From Smarter Balanced Grade 12 Science
+Selected Response Example: Multiple-Selection Multiple Choice Item from Smarter Balanced Grade 12 Science